 - A Scheme of work document is available to each training provider.
+Both the full course and the refresher share the same Scheme of work.
 This details the learning outcomes, assessment criteria, notes for guidance, reference and support materials available for the course.
 It is mandatory for the document to be used to assist with lesson planning so that all learning outcomes are met in the delivery of the course. - Training providers may use the supporting materials provided for the full SMSTS course with full flexibility according to the delegates' needs. - CITB supporting materials, including a lesson plan template, are available online at the CITB secure area. - Training providers can also use additional support materials to meet the delegates' needs, provided that the aims and learning outcomes of the course are met.